Skip to main content

 To edit the values of an item's attributes:

-Select an attribute to edit its value.
-Depending on the attribute type, you may be able to type directly into the field.
+3. Select an attribute to edit its value.
+Depending on the attribute type, either type directly into the field or select values using the picker that appears.

-The order and visibility of the attributes in Edit Mode may be defined by an item form created by your organisation.
+The order and visibility of attributes in Edit Mode may be customised by an item form created by your organisation.

 Edit item properties